 by Matt Slick

 The movie portrays them as formidable, capable, warriors who were highly outnumbered but did what they had to do, and they did it with admiral courage.
 The film is a gruesome and realistic version of what these men went through.
-The special effects are very convincing as is the makeup and the acting.
+The special effects are very convincing, as is the makeup and the acting.

 The Lord's name is used in vain quite often, and the language is intense with frequent F-bombs strewn about as would be appropriate for men facing a firefight and imminent death.
 There is no nudity.
 There are no sex scenes.
 But there is a gripping and long sequence of shooting, blood, broken limbs, and death.

-It's worth seeing?
+Is it worth seeing?
 Absolutely, yes.
 It show us what those men went through and what true courage looks like.